-After many lessons, I’m sharing the Best Wood Floor Cleaner for your hardwood flooring.
-I know many of you will be shocked to learn that homemade hardwood floor cleaner made with vinegar will damage your hardwood floors.
+After many lessons, I’m sharing the Best Wood Floor Cleaner for your hardwood flooring, especially for high traffic areas.
+I know many of you will be shocked to learn that homemade hardwood floor cleaning solutions made with vinegar will damage your hardwood floors.

 I know, I know… Homemade cleaners using vinegar are all over Pinterest and while they are a great non-toxic cleaner for other hard surfaces (tile, windows, etc) vinegar should not be used on hardwoods.
 Reasons are listed below.

 I use vinegar for all kinds of cleaning purposes, but not on my wood floors.
 Not anymore anyway and definitely not on my newly installed hardwood floors.

 I’ve shared how I clean and deodorize my microwave and there’s nothing like my homemade fruit fly trap that I use apple cider vinegar as the lure.
 The point is, I love vinegar and still use it for many other household purposes.

 The best hardwood floor cleaner is one of the Bona products.

 I have used vinegar on my old hardwoods in the past, thinking I was making a good eco-friendly choice for my home and family.
 If I wasn’t using a homemade cleaner with vinegar, I was using a steam mop.

 Both will damage your hardwood flooring.
 No wonder my flooring turned so dull in a matter of months.
 I had damaged the finish.